kuangyu0801/design-pattern-cpp/README.md

 ![](/docs/images/adapter_example.png)

 # Composite Pattern

-- A mechanisum for treating indivdual (scalar) objects and composions of objects in an uniform manner.
+- A mechanisum for treating indivdual (scalar) objects and composition of objects in an uniform manner.

 # Builder Pattern